wp-plugins/apocalypse-meow/readme.txt

 == Upgrade Notice ==

 = 1.4.1 =
-Replaced deprecated functions.
-Users of PHP 5.5.0 or newer should update.
+Minor update, replacing a couple functions that are deprecated as of PHP 5.5.0.

 = 1.4.0 =
 New features added.